AJ Fernandez Blend 15 Short Robusto Review

 Cold brew or strong iced tea

 When it's hot outside, cold brew is perfect.
-The cigar's natural coffee notes sync up with the drink, and unsweetened tea offers a clean palate reset between puffs without washing out the flavours.
+The cigar's natural coffee notes sync up with the drink, and unsweetened tea offers a clean palate reset between puffs.

 Quick-break smoke for rushed mornings, lunch breaks, or when thirty-five minutes is all you've got to spare.